ameli/imate/docs/ComputeTraceOfInverse.rst

    :type: bool
    :value: True

+   If ``True``, prints some information about the process.

    This parameter is only applied to ``'SLQ'`` computing method (see :attr:`ComputeMethod`).

    * When set to ``True``, the *Lanczos tri-diagonalization* method is used.
    * When set to ``False``, the *Golub-Kahn-Lanczos bi-diagonalization* method is used.

    For mathematical details of this parameter, see :ref:`Stochastic Lanczos quadrature method <Stochastic Lanczos Quadrature Method>`.

+.. attribute:: Verbose
+   :type: bool
+   :value: False

 ====================
 Mathematical Details